Someone’s sitting in the shade today because someone planted a tree a long time ago.

-For many of us, this weekend kicks off a cherished hallmark of summer:
+For many of us, this weekend kicks off a cherished hallmark of the changing seasons:

 The holiday weekend.

 Be it rest and relaxation or high-energy activities with friends and family, the holiday weekend can be an excellent opportunity to recharge and reconnect with yourself and the people around you.

 But, without thoughtful planning, it can also set you up for feelings of resentment, disorientation, and overwhelm when you return.